Lost City, Oklahoma

 Lost City is an unincorporated community and census-designated place (CDP) in Cherokee County, Oklahoma, United States.
 The population was 767 as of the 2020 Census, virtually the same as the population of 770 recorded at the 2010 census.
 It was the site of the first meteorite fall in the US to be recorded by a camera network.

-According to one source, the name came about after Cherokee natives settled in the area after removal, but ended up disappearing from their village even though their belongings and even their campfire remained.
+According to one source, the name came about after a group, possibly Native American, settled in the area, but ended up disappearing from their village.

 Geography

 Lost City is located north of State Highway 51 and northwest of the city of Tahlequah in northeast Oklahoma.
 The city is part of "Green Country", a region of the state characterized by green vegetation and numerous lakes, including Fort Gibson Lake, which lies west of Lost City.